Helene Johnson: Career

 In 1935, Johnson's last published poems appeared in Challenge: A Literary Quarterly.
 Though her free verse poems are more often anthologized, her sonnets offer complex and sometimes deliberately ambiguous portrayals of black women's integrity.
-In particular, in two of her sonnets – "Missionary Brings a Young Native to America" and "Sonnet to a Negro in Harlem" – the shared contrast between sonnet and song is illuminated.
-This is one way that Johnson exploits the nuances of the form to simultaneously embody and critique the American sonnet tradition through her writing.
+In particular, in a couple of her sonnets "Missionary Brings a Young Native to America" and "Sonnet to a Negro in Harlem", there was the shared contrast between sonnet and song is illuminated.
+This is one way that Johnson exploits the subtle differences of the form to simultaneously embody and critique the American sonnet tradition through her writing.